 2. Sheshpari, S., Shahnazi, M., Mobarak, H. et al: Ovarian function and reproductive outcome after ovarian tissue transplantation: A systematic review.
 J Transl Med 17:396, 2019.

 Suspect primary ovarian insufficiency in women with unexplained menstrual abnormalities, infertility, or symptoms of estrogen deficiency.

 Confirm the diagnosis by measuring FSH (which is high, usually > 30 mIU/mL) and estradiol (which is low, usually < 20 pg/mL).

-Unless contraindicated, prescribe cyclic estrogen/progestogen therapy to be taken until about age 51 to maintain bone density and relieve symptoms and complications of estrogen deficiency.
+Unless contraindicated, prescribe cyclic estrogen/progestogen therapy (combination hormone therapy) to be taken until about age 51 (the average age for menopause) to maintain bone density and relieve symptoms and complications of estrogen deficiency.